DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ### Client Access to Virtual Store

 Usually, the browser automatically updates the Certificate.
-If it does not and the client contacts, the following steps must be informed:
+If it does not and the client reaches out, the following steps must be informed:

 **Step 1:**

-Save the three files below into a new folder, or into a folder that can be easily remembered, as it will be used later:
+Save these files below into a new folder, or into a folder that can be easily accessed, as it will be used later:

 * [Root Certificate]({{ site.baseurl }}/attachment/Root.crt)
 * [Intermediate 1 certificate]({{ site.baseurl }}/attachment/Intermediate1.crt)